Elliott Yamin: After Idol

 Yamin appeared on several talk shows, including The Tonight Show, Live with Regis and Kelly and the Fox News Channel program, Dayside.
-On June 11, 2006, he performed the national anthem a cappella at Game 2 of the NBA finals.
+On June 11, 2006, he performed "The Star-Spangled Banner" a cappella at Game 2 of the NBA finals.

 He also appeared in the annual Pop Tart-sponsored national American Idols LIVE!
 Tour between July and September 2006.
 The tour included a sold-out show at the Richmond Coliseum in Yamin's hometown.

 On October 8, 2006, Yamin performed at the Virginia State Fair as the closing act.
 He was the first contestant from Season 5 to have his own solo concert.
 His backup band was the Little Memphis Blues Orchestra.
 There was no new material featured in the concert; instead, he sang nine cover songs.